mozilla-conduit/mots/README.md

 make dev
 ```

-The above commands will set up a local development environment using the provided python version available on your machine, and subsequently install all required packages in that environment.
+The above commands will set up a virtual environment using the provided Python version available on your machine, and subsequently install all required packages in that environment, which can be found in the `.mots-env` directory.